 Designs involve substantial investment.
 Registering designs prevents the blatant copying of a design and should often be used with other forms of IP protection such as patents and trade marks.
 Although a registered design only safeguards the appearance of an article and offers a limited form of protection, it is beneficial to register.
 A product may be the subject of both patent and design protection - patents and registered designs should not be viewed as mutually exclusive.
 Our designs team has the necessary technical and legal qualifications as well as experience in the preparation, filing, prosecution and renewal of design applications across Africa and the Caribbean.

-CWB emerged as an unrivalled super-regional firm in 2023 following the merger of leading regional IP specialists Cedar White Bradley, PETOŠEVIĆ Group and Hahn & Hahn with 29 offices, 150 practitioners, and 250 employees, CWB now services and manages the portfolios of some of the world's leading IP owners across 100+ jurisdictions in Africa, Central Asia, Eastern Europe, and the Middle East.
+CWB emerged as an unrivalled super-regional firm in 2023 following the merger of leading regional IP specialists Cedar White Bradley, PETOŠEVIĆ Group and Hahn & Hahn.
+With 29 offices, 170 practitioners, and 300 employees, CWB now manages the portfolios of some of the world’s leading IP owners across 100+ jurisdictions in Africa, Central Asia, Eastern Europe, and the Middle East.

-CWB provides a full spectrum of IP services related to virtually all IP rights, as well as brand management and brand enforcement services.
-Our teams protect thousands of IP rights for market leading clients across a large section of industries.
-We also have a Media & Entertainment team, which provides highly specialized support to clients navigating local regulatory landscapes in fields such as film production, content streaming, crypto, advertising, data protection, social media, software licensing and music usage.
+CWB offers a full spectrum of IP services covering virtually all IP rights, along with brand management and enforcement.
+Our teams safeguard thousands of IP rights for market-leading clients across a wide range of industries.
+We also provide specialized Media & Entertainment expertise, guiding clients through complex regulatory landscapes in areas such as film production, content streaming, crypto, advertising, data protection, social media, software licensing, and music usage.

 CWB is thinking beyond the technology available today to transform the IP services industry.
 We are implementing the most innovative technologies and leveraging automation and AI to enhance the client and employee experience and to achieve industry-leading efficiencies.

-Central & Eastern Europe: Albania, Bosnia & Herzegovina, Bulgaria, Croatia, Hungary, Kosovo (UNSCR 1244), Luxembourg, Montenegro, North Macedonia, Romania, Serbia, Slovenia, Ukraine
+EASTERN EUROPE: Albania, Armenia, Azerbaijan, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kosovo (UNSCR 1244), Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovak Republic, Slovenia, Ukraine

 Hahn & Hahn is recommended for IP protection in South Africa.
 It is best known for its patent practice.
 Janusz Luterek and Pieter Venter are leaders in the firm.
 In 2023, the firm became part of Cedar White Bradley's